-- (6) The dollar amounts represent the average of the amounts reported for our named executive officers ("NEOs") as a group (thus excluding each of Mr. Dunn, who served as our CEO for a portion of 2021, and Ms. Francis, who has served as our CEO for a portion of 2021 and all of 2022) in the "Total" column of the Summary Compensation Table in each applicable year.
-The Non-PEO NEOs included for purposes of calculating the average amounts in each applicable year were Mr. Maheshwari and Mr. Recupero. - (7) The dollar amounts represent the average amount of "compensation actually paid" to the Non-PEO NEOs as a group, as computed in accordance with Item 402(v) of Regulation S-K. The dollar amounts do not reflect the actual average amount of compensation earned by or paid to the Non-PEO NEOs as a group during the applicable year.
-In accordance with the requirements of Item 402(v) of Regulation S-K, the following adjustments were made to average total compensation for the Non-PEO NEOs as a group for each year to determine the compensation actually paid, using the same methodology described above in footnote 3:
+- (5) The dollar amounts represent the average of the amounts reported for our non-PEO NEOs as a group in the "Total" column of the Summary Compensation Table in each applicable year.
+The Non-PEO NEOs included for purposes of calculating the average amounts in each applicable year were Mr. Maheshwari and Mr. Recupero. - (6) The dollar amounts represent the average amount of "compensation actually paid" to the Non-PEO NEOs as a group, as computed in accordance with Item 402(v) of Regulation S-K. The dollar amounts do not reflect the actual average amount of compensation earned by or paid to the Non-PEO NEOs as a group during the applicable year.
+In accordance with the requirements of Item 402(v) of Regulation S-K, the following adjustments were made to average total compensation for the Non-PEO NEOs as a group for 2023 to determine the compensation actually paid, using the same methodology described above in footnote 4:

-Year Minus Avg.
+Year Avg.
+Summary Compensation Table Total Minus Avg.
 Stock and Option Awards from Summary Compensation Table Plus Avg.
-Year-End Equity Value of Unvested Awards Granted During Year Value of Unvested Awards Granted in Plus Avg.
-Value of Awards Granted and Vested During Year Plus Avg.
-Change in Value of Prior Years' Awards Vested During Year Avg.
-Compensation Actually Paid 2022 \$ 2,243,715 \$ (1,538,932) \$ 775,142 \$ (322,978) \$ 187,412 \$ (158,470) \$ 1,185,889 2021 \$ 2,075,023 \$ (1,547,509) \$ 969,111 \$ (175,806) \$ 145,490 \$ (47,840) \$ 1,418,469
+Year-End Equity Value of Unvested Awards Granted During Year Plus Avg.
+Change in Value of Unvested Awards Granted in Prior Years Plus Avg.
+Value of Awards Granted and Vested During Year in Value of Prior Avg.
+Compensation Actually Paid 2023 \$ 1,958,890 \$ 1,154,988 \$ 1,749,296 \$ 418,790 \$ 243,780 \$ 237,635 \$ 3,453,403

-- (8) Cumulative TSR is calculated by dividing a fixed investment of \$100 at the beginning of the measurement period (December 31, 2020) into a number of shares by the value of that investment at the end of the measurement period plus the cumulative amount of dividends for the measurement period, assuming dividend reinvestment.
-"Measurement period" is defined as: for 2021, the one-year period from market close on December 31, 2020 through December 31, 2021; and for 2022, the two-year period from market close on December 31, 2020 through December 30, 2022. - (9) The dollar amounts reported represent the amount of net loss reflected in our audited financial statements for the applicable year.
+- (7) Cumulative TSR is calculated by dividing a fixed investment of \$100 at the beginning of the measurement period (December 31, 2020) into a number of shares by the value of that investment at the end of the respective year plus the cumulative amount of dividends for the period, assuming dividend reinvestment. - (8) The dollar amounts reported represent the amount of net loss reflected in our audited financial statements for the applicable year.